 Several generalist insect and mite predators prey on leafhopper adults and nymphs of all stages.
 Among the most abundant are lacewings, predatory bugs, predatory beetles, and spiders.
 The most important natural enemies of grape leafhoppers are microscopic parasitic wasps, particularly several different species of Anagrus.
 Anagrus wasps parasitize leafhopper eggs and can cause up to 100% mortality in August to September.
 Anagrus wasps cannot overwinter in vineyards, as they require a leafhopper host that overwinters as an egg.
 Thus, they take some time to recolonize vineyards during spring to summer, particularly when insecticides are being used.

-The presence or absence of Anagrus wasps should be assessed before making management decisions.
-Anagrus is detected easily by observing the eggs leafhoppers: parasitized eggs turn brick-red before the adult wasps emerge.
-Always regard the presence of Anagrus during the first generation of eggs as a significant mortality factor.
+The presence or absence of wasps should be assessed before making management decisions.
+The wasps are detected easily by observing the eggs of leafhoppers: parasitized eggs turn brick-red before the adult wasps emerge.
+Always regard the presence of wasps during the first generation of eggs as a significant mortality factor.
 Buprofezin (Applaud) is the only insecticide compatible with Anagrus and is recommended.

 Increased vine vigor and dense canopies tend to promote leafhopper populations.
 Maximum vineyard productivity is obtained from moderate vigor vines with less canopy density, which are only moderately attractive to leafhoppers.